This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Skin protection products include skin barriers and seals.
 A skin barrier may come as a paste.
 It helps make the skin even so the pouch is easier to attach and keep in place.
 Skin seals may be wipes or gels that coat the skin to protect it.

 - A night drainage system has a large container and tubing that connect to your regular pouch.
 The container and tubing are connected to the bottom of the pouch with an adapter.
 The large container can be used when you sleep so that you do not have to get up several times to drain the bag.

 How do I empty my pouch?

 Empty your pouch about every 2 to 4 hours.
 You may need to change your pouch more often if you drink a lot of fluids.
 Always empty the pouch when it becomes 1/3 full.
 Do not let the pouch fill completely.
 A full pouch puts pressure on the seal and may cause a leak.
-The pouch may also detach, causing urine to spill.
+The pouch may also come off, causing urine to spill.
+Ask your healthcare provider if you need to measure your urine when you empty your pouch.
 The following is general information about how to change your pouch:

 - Sit on the toilet or on a chair next to the toilet.

 - Point the opening of the pouch into the toilet.
 Do not let the tip of drainage spout touch the toilet.